 - 1 tsp vanilla extract

-- ¾ cups finely chopped beets (you can grate them too)
+- ¾ cups beets cooked, shredded or finely chopped

 - ½ cup and 2 tbsp unsalted butter